karusb/BazUpgrade/README.md

 # !!!
 UNDER DEVELOPMENT !!!

-BazUpgrade is an auto upgrader software which allows any software to be upgraded automatically with correct configuration.
+BazUpgrade is an upgrader software that allows any software to be upgraded automatically with the correct configuration.
 - Currently Supported Vendors
     - GitHub